 - Distance from Bolzano: 2 - 2,5 hours, 130 km

-#6 Alta Via 1 and 2
+#6 Alta Via hiking trail

 There are many hiking trails in the Dolomites.
-Their characteristic is that they were mostly formed by military routes.
-You can choose from tours of different lengths and durations, between 90 and 200 kilometers, and between 8 and 18 days.
+Their characteristic is that they were formed mainly by military routes.
+You can choose from tours of different lengths and durations, between 90 and 200 kilometres, and between 8 and 18 days.
+The best-known and most popular hiking trails are Alta Via 1 and Alta Via 2.

 - Address: Alta via n.
 1, 39030 Braies, Autonomous Province of Bolzano, Italy